lostintime/node-typematcher/README.md

   * type matchers - functions to check value matches a type
   * matching dsl - constructs to match required type for given input

-`TypeMatcher` is only an alias for a function returning `true` if its argument type matches:
+`TypeMatcher` is an alias for a function returning `true` if its argument type matches:

 ```typescript
 type TypeMatcher<T> = (val: any) => val is T